yllsallahu/NextJSFullStack/DEPLOYMENT_INSTRUCTIONS.md

 ## ⚠️ Notes

-- The app is configured to gracefully handle missing database connections during build
+- The app is configured to gracefully handle missing database connections during build with improved detection logic
+- Build-time detection now checks for `VERCEL=1`, `CI=true`, `NEXT_PHASE=phase-production-build`, and other environment indicators
 - Static pages will build successfully even without database access
 - Dynamic pages will show appropriate fallbacks if database is unavailable
+- The improved build detection should resolve the "Database connection not available during build" error on Vercel